Building all the paths...

-Enrollment professionals are currently encountering a changing landscape and an increasing challenge to engage a digital-first prospective student.
+Current enrollment trends are forcing enrollment professionals to face a changing landscape and an increasing challenge to engage a digital-first prospective student.

 As the behaviors of prospective students evolve, enrollment professionals must adapt at the risk of becoming irrelevant.

-Recently, we commissioned a marketing firm to research the needs and trends of Enrollment and Admissions directors across the country.
+Recently, we commissioned a marketing firm to research the needs and enrollment trends Enrollment and Admissions directors are seeing across the country.
 The firm conducted interviews with VPs and Directors across the country.
 Here are the top trends they uncovered as well as some other key insights we’ve heard from our partners:

 Prospective students are asking more detailed questions of the admissions staff.
 They want specific reasons why they should apply at a specific school.
 Admissions counselors spoke about spending more time asking detailed questions in the past.